-- 30. All parties must ensure that they are ready to linked in promptly at the listed time.
-It is inevitable, particularly in the early stages of remote hearings, that there will be technical issues.
-Parties must be sympathetic and flexible regarding any technical difficulties that may be experienced by another party to proceedings. - 31.
+- (f) All reasonable steps must be taken to preserve the confidentiality of the proceedings.
+This will include ensuring that participants are indoors in a room with the door closed and alone, unless they are a party to the proceedings sitting with another party to the same proceedings. - (g) The use of earphones is permitted and encouraged if their use will assist in preserving the confidentiality of proceedings. - (h) The judiciary and other advocates should be addressed as if they were in a physical courtroom.
+It is not however, necessary to stand when the Judge joins the hearing or when addressing the Judge. - 31.
 Anybody attending the remote hearing should ensure they have good connection/signal to avoid a breakdown in connection during hearing.
-As noted above, the minimum recommended bandwidth for a successful remote video hearing is 1.5 MBPS in both directions. - 32.
+As noted above, the minimum recommended bandwidth for a successful remote video hearing is 1.5 MBPS in both directions.
+With respect to the hearing itself: - (a) All participants to the remote hearing should join the remote hearing prior to the Judge. - (b) The Judge's camera and microphone should remain on at all times during the hearing. - (c) Unless addressing the Judge, or otherwise requested to do so, all other participants should have their microphones muted at all times. - (d) Unless directed otherwise, all participants should leave their cameras turned on at all times. - (e) At the start of a hearing, the Court will identify all participants to the remote hearing and give any additional directions the Court wishes to make about the use of cameras and microphones. - (f) The Court will give any necessary warnings including warnings to all parties regarding recording and confidentiality.
+The parties will be asked to turn on their microphones whilst warnings are given, and will be invited to confirm their understanding of the warnings given. - (g) When a witness is giving evidence, that witness must keep their camera and microphone on at all times. - (h) Advocates may need to take instructions during the course of a hearing and time should be provided to do so. - 32.
 Where a witness attends the remote hearing the witness will be sworn or affirmed by the judge prior to commencement of their evidence.
 The witness is to be alone, in a secure room with the doors closed.
 The witness is to ensure that there will be no interruptions or distractions for the duration of their appearance at the remote hearing.
 The witness should have recently re-read all affidavits or statements made by him or her in the proceedings and have a copy of those documents with them. - 33.
 The clerk, court official or the judge(s) must complete the order that is made at the end of the remote hearing.
 The wording of the order should be discussed and agreed with the parties before the link is terminated.